-Teresa’s reseach interests are in social control, reactions to criminal and deviant activities, war and its relations to issues of crime and justice, forms of punishment in war, military intervention, security sector reform; state crimes, security and technology, risk, and feminist issues.
+Teresa’s research interests are in social control, reactions to criminal and deviant activities, war and its relations to issues of crime and justice, forms of punishment in war, military intervention, security sector reform, state crimes, security and technology, risk, and feminist issues.

 Professor of Criminology

 Shadd's research interests are in desistance from crime, offender reintegration, penal reform, narrative methodology.

 Large Group Teaching 6 (hours maximum)

 Hours of lectures per week during term time.

 Small group and one-to-one meetings with your personal tutor during the year, as well as one-to-one supervision during the final year dissertation project.

 22–24 hours studying and revising in your own time each week, including some guided study, using handouts, online activities, etc.

 Hours of practical classes, tutorials or seminars per week during term time.

 Learning and Teaching